 sqv

 is written in Rust.
-To compile it, you will need a recent rust toolchain.
-Your linux distribution very likely already has the relevant packages.
-If you don't want to use it or can't (because it's too old or you are not using linux), there is also the option to get the toolchain from the rust project directly.
-Look here for more information: https://www.rust-lang.org/tools/install
+To compile it, you will need a recent Rust toolchain.
+Your Linux distribution very likely already has the relevant packages.
+If you don't want to use it or can't (because it's too old, or you are not using Linux), there is also the option to get the toolchain from the Rust project directly.
+See the rust tools documentation for further information.

 $ sudo apt install clang nettle-dev pkg-config libssl-dev capnproto libsqlite3-dev

-If you are using homebrew, you can install the dependencies by
+If you are using homebrew, install the dependencies with:

 % brew install pkgconfig nettle openssl capnp